IgniteUI/help-topics/topics/02_Controls/igRadialMenu/01_Adding/00_igRadialMenu_Adding_HTML_Page.md

 			</td>

             <td>
-                The `igRadialMenu` control depends on functionality distributed across several files in the Ignite UI Library.
+                The `igRadialMenu` control depends on functionality distributed across several files in the %%ProductName%% Library.
 You can load the required resources in one of the following ways:

                 <ul>
                     <li>